-Latest Update Scott Kazmir fell to 14-7 after allowing six runs on two hits and four walks with no strikeouts over 1.1 innings against the Angels on Sunday.
-Sun Aug, 31, 06:38 PM
+Latest Update Scott Kazmir dropped to 14-9 after allowing six runs (four earned) on nine hits and a walk with three strikeouts over 4.1 innings in a loss to the Rangers on Tuesday.
+Wed Sep, 17, 01:18 AM

 Boasts heat that can top out at around 97 m.p.h, and also has a great slider and emerging changeup.
 Can rack up strikeouts, especially against lefty bats.